Music (MUSC)

 Study in music performance in the student's major area.
 Students are expected to perform a cross-section of music from the complete repertory of the particular performance medium, and develop technical skills requisite for artistic self-expression at an appropriate level.

-Study of the pronunciation of standard stage German (Buhnendeutsch), and classical artistic French (style soutenu) using the international Phonetic Alphabet, with a brief introduction to other issues of singing diction, such as Austro-German Latin.
+Study of the pronunciation of standard lyric Italian and of standard stage German (Bühnendeutsch) using the International Phonetic Alphabet, with a brief overview of related issues of singing diction, such as Austro-German Latin.

 Prerequisites: MUSC 1771